agrc/metes-without-bounds/README.md

 ## Development

-1. Open the ArcGIS Pro project in the `maps` folder
+1. Open the ArcGIS Pro project in the `/maps` folder
+1. In VSCode, select the arcgispro-py3 environment or the mwb environment created below
+1. Using the ArcGIS Pro Debugger extension, enable debugging
-1. Using the ArcGIS Pro Debugger, attach to the ArcGIS Pro process
+1. Using the ArcGIS Pro Debugger extension, attach to the ArcGIS Pro process
-1. Set breakpoints in VSCode and run the tool in ArcGIS Pro from the Toolbox area in the Catalog pane
+1. Set breakpoints in VSCode and execute the tool in ArcGIS Pro from the Toolbox area of the Catalog pane

+## Testing

+1. Create a conda python virtual environment
+   `conda create --name mwb python=3.11`
+1. Activate the environment
+   `activate mwb`
+1. Install arcpy
+   `conda install arcpy=3.5 -c esri`
+1. Install development requirements
+   `pip install -r requirements.dev.txt`
+1. Run the tests
+   `python -m pytest tests/test_main.py`